-Due to the elimination of USMLE Step 2 CS, in the 4th year, students are required to take and pass an OSCE exam, integrating (virtual or live) standardized patients into a clinical skills examination.
-The results of this, paired with clinical evaluation in rotations, provides the summative evaluation for clinical skills needed for the ECFMG certification of our graduates,
+Due to the elimination of USMLE Step 2 CS, in the 4th year, students are required take and pass OSCE exam, integrating (virtual or live) standardized patients into clinical skills examination.
+The results of this. paired with clinical evaluation provides in rotations, evaluation the summative for clinical skills needed for the ECFMG certification of our graduates,